 If you want to catch a break from high interest rates, you might be wondering if refinancing would be a good idea.
 Refinancing Parent PLUS Loans could be a smart move if it saves you money in interest charges or allows you to transfer the parent loans to your child.

-But if you’re currently taking advantage of federal benefits with your parent loans — such as scoring a lower monthly payment via an Income-Contingent Repayment Plan (ICR), you might want to avoid refinancing them with a private lender.
+However, if you’re currently taking advantage of federal benefits with your parent loans, such as scoring a lower monthly payment via an Income-Contingent Repayment Plan (ICR), you might want to avoid refinancing them with a private lender.

 In this guide, we’ll share which lenders allow you to refinance Parent PLUS Loans and how to do it.

 These are our top lenders to refinance Parent PLUS loans: